Ethnic groups in Central America: Afro Central Americans

 In Belize, Kriols make up roughly 21% of the Belizean population and about 75% of the Diaspora.
 They are descendants of the Baymen slave owners, and slaves brought to Belize for the purpose of the logging industry.
 These slaves were mostly Black (many also of Miskito ancestry) from Nicaragua and born Africans who had spent very brief periods in Jamaica.
-Bay Islanders and more Jamaicans came in the late 19th century, further adding these all ready varied peoples, creating this ethnic group.
+Bay Islanders and more Jamaicans came in the late 19th century, further adding these already varied peoples, creating this ethnic group.

 For all intents and purposes, Kriol is an ethnic and linguistic denomination, but some natives, even those blonde and blue-eyed, may call themselves Kriols.
 It is defined as more a cultural attribute and not limited to physical appearance.